 For the bourbon, you can use apple bourbon, regular bourbon or swap out your favorite whiskey instead.
 Apple whiskey is a favorite of ours to drink and cook with!

-How Long Can I Keep This Bourbon Ham?
+How Long Can I Keep This Ham In The Fridge?

 Leftover ham is a coveted ingredient in our house.
 We love making ham sandwiches and lots of other leftover ham recipes.
 Keep this leftover Apple Bourbon Glazed Ham covered in your refrigerator for up to 4 days.